doctrine/doctrine-website/source/contribute/website.rst

 **Why using a different environment for tests?** A full build of the website is essential for running integration tests and the stability of the build.
-The Doctrine project has so many different projects with documentation, that it would take too much time, local or in GitHub Actions CI workflows, to finish a build.
+The Doctrine project has so many different projects with documentation, that it would take too much time, locally or in GitHub Actions CI workflows, to finish a build.
 The ``test`` environment provides a minimal configuration to improve runtime while covering all the use cases a website build has.

 reStructuredText